-It doesn’t seem to matter what sort of decision we are making – a purchase, a career or a negotiation – we all instinctively rely on our unconscious mind for guidance.
+It doesn’t seem to matter what sort of decision we are making – a purchase, a career or a negotiation – we all instinctively rely on our subconscious mind for guidance.
 Logic and rationale, although held in the highest esteem in our society, are not the trusted linchpins of our most important decisions.
-In fact, we almost always (remember the 95%) seem to make decisions based on our unconscious mind and then align the necessary logic behind that feeling.
+In fact, we almost always (remember the 95%) seem to make decisions based on our subconscious mind and then align the necessary logic behind that feeling.

 It’s what I call the mental triggers.

 These mental triggers have roots that go back thousands of years, and they are present in all of us to varying degrees.
 And unless there is a fundamental change in the way the human mind (which is highly unlikely), these triggers will continue to exert massive influence over our actions.
 Hit these triggers over and over in your service, and you can almost create a sort of hypnotic spell over your prospects.

 The best book by far on this subject is Influence: The Psychology of Persuasion, Revised Edition, by persuasion-professor Robert Cialdini.
 It’s one of the best books I’ve ever read.

 People tend to follow others in positions of authority.
 Think about doctors in their white coats.
 For most of us, as soon as we see that white coat walk into the examination room, a certain part of our brain becomes completely numb.
 We listen to what the doctor has to say and follow his advice without thinking.

 We probably feel at least a little intimidated to disagree with anything the person in that white coat says.

 This isn’t unusual.
 Your clients often look for people to help them guide their decisions.
 The authority trigger helps your clients shortcut the decision-making process.